audioxide/data/data/posts/20200306-funnyfarm-iv.md

 featuredimage: 2020/03/Good-as-Gould.jpg
 title: "Funnyfarm IV: Good as Gould"
 author: fred
+blurb: In which the band members sign away their children’s inheritances.
+And their grandchildren’s.
 ---
 ## *In which the band members sign away their children’s inheritances.
 And their grandchildren’s*